CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 $ sudo incursore.sh -H 10.10.11.248 --type All
 ```

-`incursore` produced a ton of files, but it neatly organized them for us:
+`incursore` produces a ton of files, but it neatly organizes them for us:

 ```bash
 $ tree 10.10.11.248/